 This data entry is used to allocate expenses between livestock enterprises.
-This data entry is used for expense where exact dollar amounts are difficult to determine.
+This data entry is used for expenses where exact dollar amounts are difficult to determine.
 The allocation process relates to the intensity of the livestock enterprise.
 For example, management of a dairy cow takes much more time, effort, and intensity on a daily basis as compared to a laying hen.
 Therefore, the allocation factor on a per head basis is 85 for a dairy cow versus .43 for a laying hen.

 Pay special attention to the notation at the top of data entry here.
 This will indicate whether you are entering Percentages or per head Allocation Factors.
+If you see Percentages, you do not have the standard benchmarking setup file installed for your location.
+See Section VIII for more information.